 A floating rate investment pays a rate of interest that varies in line with a benchmark interest rate.
 As interest rates change, the interest you receive also changes.

-- Portfolio diversification – Fixed income can provide diversification benefits for investors’ share portfolios – helping to reduce risk and provide defence for a investment portfolio during sharemarket declines
+- Fixed income can provide diversification benefits for investors’ share portfolios – helping to reduce risk and provide defence for an investment portfolio during sharemarket declines

 Investing in cash with ETFs